Seagram Building: Reception

-While the public and architectural critics generally appreciated the Seagram Building, there were also comments about the design's drawbacks.
-Stern stated that there were negative remarks about the plaza's "austerity" and the exterior's lack of purity.
+While the public and architectural critics generally appreciated the Seagram Building, Stern stated that there were negative remarks about the plaza's "austerity" and the exterior's lack of purity.
 Stern cited architect Louis Kahn, who believed the rear "spine" took away from the purity of the slab, though Kahn also said the hidden wind bracing made the building appear like "a beautiful bronze lady in hidden corsets".
 While Mumford largely praised the design, he found the plaza's pools and fountains to be a "gross defect" in what was otherwise a "masterpiece".
+Frank Lloyd Wright dismissed the building as "a whisky bottle on a playing card".
 Italian architecture writers Manfredo Tafuri and Francesco Dal Co, in their 1976 book Modern Architecture, wrote that the Seagram Building stood "aloof from the city" and saw the juxtaposition as a symbol of absence.
-Architect Frank Lloyd Wright dismissed the building as "a whisky bottle on a playing card."

 Architectural recognition

 The Fifth Avenue Association called the Seagram Building the best edifice constructed on Park Avenue between 1956 and 1957.
 The city government gave the Seagram Company an award in 1963 for the building's positive impact on the city's beauty.
 The Board of Trade awarded its 1965 architecture prize to the building, citing its plaza, form, and material.
 The following year, the Municipal Art Society (MAS) gave a bronze plaque to the building, recognizing it as a "modern landmark".
 Philip Johnson received the city's Bronze Medallion for the Seagram Building's design in 1979.
 Simultaneously, the AIA's New York division gave the Seagram Company a special citation recognizing the company's "most elegant contribution to the art of architecture and the care with which it is maintained".

+A 1976 poll of American-architecture experts ranked the Seagram Building as the fifth-best structure in the U.S., while a 1982 poll of Architecture: the AIA journal readers ranked the Seagram Building as the second-best.
 The AIA further recognized the Seagram Building in 1984 with a Twenty-five Year Award for its "ability to stand to the test of time".
+In a survey of 170 AIA fellows the next year, the building was ranked second on a list of the "most successful examples of architectural design".
+In addition, it was included in the 2013 PBS documentary and companion book 10 Buildings that Changed America.
+The building received lower rankings from the general public; a survey in 2007 found that it was not among Americans' 150 favorite buildings.